St Kew

 St Kew (Lanndoghow) is a village in Cornwall, England, United Kingdom.
-It is also the name of the civil parish (known in Cornish as Pluw Gew), which includes the church town, St Kew, and nearby St Kew Highway (Fordh Lanndogho).
+It is also the name of the civil parish (known in Cornish as Pluw Gew), which includes the church town, St Kew, and nearby St Kew Highway (Fordhveur).

 The parish is named for a Welsh saint, Cywa or Kew, possibly the sister of Docco, also known as: Docuin, Docwinn, Docquinn, who founded a monastery at or near the village of St Kew.
 The 15th-century church is now dedicated to St James.

 Place name

 St Kew is mentioned in history earlier than any other place in Cornwall since it appears in the Life of St Samson.
 The life includes an account of the saint visiting a monastery called Docco which was over the seas (St Samson came from Wales).
 Docco is said to have come with his sister Kew from Gwent in south Wales to Cornwall and founded a religious centre known as Lan Docco.
 St Samson first visited Lan Docco when he came to Cornwall in the early 6th century, was greeted by Junavius and well treated there.
 Some have interpreted this to mean that Kew and Docco were either dead or not in charge of the centre by that time.
 Legend reports that Kew vowed to build a church at the spot where a bear that had been troubling the area was killed, this being considered to be the location of the current Church building.
+Kew's feast day is celebrated on 8 February in the Roman Catholic Church as well as the Eastern Orthodox Church.

 Over time the place name became shortened from Landocco to Lannou or Lannow, and records from the 12th century use this name.
 There was a chapel dedicated to St Kew located at Lannou from before 1373, and in 1575 the place was referred to "Lannow alias St Kew" in the bishop's register thus bridging the older name used in documents with the name familiar at the time.